kaseyzapatka/orals/README.md

 Each folder contains the following:

 - an `admin` sub-folder that has my lists, all photocopied lists from the departments records I thought was relevant, and a BibTex file that serves a bibliography.
 The .Rmd file can be `knit` together to create a pdf of my orals list.
 - a `literature` sub-folder (not included on GitHub because of size constraints) has pdf copies of everything I read.
-See Dropbox link below.
+See Dropbox link below for a copy.
 - a `writeup` sub-folder up has my write-ups of the each of the sections as well as practice questions from each section and my bulleted answers
 - some contain a `book review` sub-folder that contains book reviews I found useful.
-Email me at kzapatka@gradcenter.cuny.edu for a copy
+See Dropbox link below for a copy.

 General thoughts
 ---